 (Additional required courses will be taught in the Fall and Spring semesters, and occasionally during the Summer semester as long as enrollment allows.

-Please note: School Practicum/Internship are not available during the Summer semester.
-The Summer semester offers limited agency placements for Summer seminars for Practicum/Internship.)
+Please note: School Practicum/Internship are not available during the Summer semester.)

-Recommended Sequence of Classes - School Counseling Program The College reserves the right to cancel, reschedule or adjust classes as necessary.
+Recommended Sequence of Classes - School Counseling Program The University reserves the right to cancel, reschedule or adjust classes as necessary.